Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     - A. Eliminates the need to monitor servers and applications.
     - B. Manages all the compliance and auditing tasks.
     - C. Provides custom hardware to meet any specification.
-    - D. Eliminates the need to guess on infrastructure capacity needs.
+    - D. Eliminates the need to guess on infrastructure capacity needs.[you can scale resources up or down on demand]
     - E. Enables customers to trade their capital expenses for operational expenses.

     <details markdown=1><summary markdown='span'>Answer</summary>